-It might sound too early for a dive into the chilly waters of the Aegean and the Ionian Sea, yet from late March onwards some of the islands start having few daring visitors especially when the temperature rises a bit above seasonal levels meaning above the 20C/68F mark in the daytime.
+It might sound too early for a dive into the chilly waters of the Aegean and the Ionian Sea, yet from late March onwards some of the islands start having a few daring visitors especially when the temperature rises a bit above seasonal levels meaning above the 20C/68F mark in the daytime.
 Some prestigious hotels kick off the spring/summer season in mid-April.
 Our recommendations around that time of the year include either islands that are very close to Athens and the mainland, or those that are so big, organized, and populated that they maintain a tourist cycle almost throughout the year.
 For island-hopping to be a successful operation such islands have to be near each other.
-You can reach them via either a boat ride or a combination of a short drive and boat ride.
+You can reach them via either a boat ride or a combination of a short drive and a boat ride.
 A boat ride among these islands can last from 20 minutes to maximum 5 hours.
 Always opt for the high-speed ferry if available as an option.
 For added privacy and fun, you can enjoy island-hopping in the most quintessentially Greek way; sailing.
 Availability of boat charters and professional skippers/guides runs high in mid-season, and the idea of exploring a small group of islands on a sailing boat with stop-over nights in various island ports proves fascinating in practice.
 Clear blue skies and blooming Greek nature diffusing herb aromas are usually part of the experience.
 Although the chapter of island-hopping in Greece is eternally open to additions and revisions, we will try to narrow down to suggestions that feel convenient and luxurious in springtime weather.
 Pack in your luggage windbreakers, puffers, and trenchcoats because summer can come as late as mid-May.
 Our first itinerary goes through the following stops:

 Downtown Athens – Piraeus Port – Agistri – Aegina – Poros – Hydra – Spetses

 Next morning take the boat that arrives in Poros in an hour or so.
 This tiny island, quite close and connected to mainland Greece, consists geographically of one volcanic and one pine-forested island (called Sphairia and Kalavria) that are connected with a bridge.
-You are recommended to book a suite at the amphitheatrically placed seaside Sirene Blue Resort with its levels built on a pine-forested slope and connected with stairs leading to pool, restaurant decks, and a private beach.
+You are recommended to book a suite at the amphitheatrically placed seaside Sirene Blue Resort, with its levels built on a pine-forested slope and connected with stairs leading to a pool, restaurant decks, and a private beach.

 Get ready for a quick boat ride to Hydra with a crescent-shaped port that is even more amphitheatric, surrounded by old stone mansions built by wealthy naval war leaders and ship owners through the last centuries.
 This cosmopolitan and artistic island has been a maritime stronghold, a cultural center, and in recent decades a discreet haven for the rich & sophisticated.
 The strict no-car/motorbike policy – only donkeys, mules, horses, and water taxis are allowed for transportation – will encourage you to walk all these short distances and exercise, which is also a very attractive concept to those focusing on wellness.
-Art connoisseurs such as billionaire art collector Dakis Joannou and singer/songwriter Leonard Cohen has shared publicly their affinity for the island.
+Art connoisseurs such as billionaire art collector Dakis Joannou and singer/songwriter Leonard Cohen have shared publicly their affinity for the island.
 In the 60s and the 70s, it was visited by icons such as Sophia Loren, Richard Burton, Mick Jagger, Keith Richards, Pink Floyd, Joan Collins, Brigitte Bardot, John Lennon, and Jackie O. Elizabeth Taylor owned a home there until her death.
 Famous conceptual photographer Juergen Teller is a regular along with an eclectic list of elite foreign visitors.
 Kate Moss loves it too.

 Accommodation in Hydra

 Bratsera Hotel.
 This is our favorite choice in Hydra and coveted among A-listers too.
 Bratsera means the mother ship where Greek sponge divers relaxed after solitary hours in the sea.
 It is a serene boutique hotel inside an 1860s renovated sponge factory.
-Today, this building, with the only hotel swimming pool on the island due to limited water reserves, is featuring many luxury amenities.
+Today, this building, with the only hotel swimming pool on the island due to limited water reserves, features many luxury amenities.
 Rooms and suites are decorated in the traditional island-chic style.

 Leto Hotel.
 Without a pool but with the authentic aura of a 50-year-old 5-star hotel hidden in a picturesque alley near the port, it emphasizes Greek hospitality in roomy spaces accented with neoclassical and traditional island-style furniture.

 Cotommatae 1810 Guest House.
 One of the most important mansions at the port of Hydra has been lately restored as a special type of boutique hotel.
-It belongs to the Historic Hotels of Europe dating back to the early 19th century.
+It belongs to the Historic Hotels of Europe, dating back to the early 19th century.
 Exceptional architectural elements such as the masterful ceilings of the hall and of the drawing room, the wooden walls, and the chestnut tree wooden roofs have been preserved.
 Beautiful outdoor spaces include a garden, courtyards, and verandas.
-It has 5 suites, each one very special in terms of the interiors.
+It has 5 suites, each very special in terms of the interiors.

 Hydrea.
 Originally built in 1803, this beautiful archontiko (the Greek word for ‘mansion’) was restored to all its former glory in 2010 and since then guests are invited to enjoy the exclusivity of staying in one of the island’s stately, historical homes.
 The sea-view building has a handful of suites, masterfully renovated and some overlooking the port.
 Hydrea invites its guests to its official partner restaurant, Castello, to taste delicious Mediterranean dishes from breakfast to gourmet lunch or dinner.
 It is in a fully renovated 18th-century fort-like building in the neighborhood of Kamini, with a breathtaking sea view from its romantic terraces and a sunbed-equipped beach lounge.
 Hydra Hotel is another partnering boutique hotel of similar allure with modernized, minimalist interiors.